crcn/outcome.js/README.md

 ### outcome(listeners)

-- `listeners` - object of the listeners you want to attach to the callback
+- `listeners` - object of the listeners you want to attach to outcome.

 ```javascript